If you have coursework to do, your teacher will let you know the important details about it.

 “Make sure you read all the definitions and find the one you need.
 If you want to say 'the ship is sinking' you need to look up the correct 'sink' - not the one you find in the bathroom!”

 Being able to use a dictionary correctly will save you loads of time and make sure you find exactly what you're looking for.
-Use a dictionary to learn new phrases to improve your writing or speaking.
-Dictionaries are great places to find cool, simple, easy to remember phrases.
-You can learn new, different ways to give your opinion and say cool idiomatic expressions that’ll definitely impress your examiner - for example, you could find out how to say 'it's raining cats and dogs' in your foreign language.
+Dictionaries are great places to find good phrases to include; you can learn different ways to give your opinion and find idiomatic expressions (such as "it's raining cats and dogs") that will definitely impress your examiner.
 Here are some pointers on making the most of a dictionary:

 NF- feminine noun